RebornBeat/CIBOS-Complete-Isolation-Based-Operating-System/docs/CIBOS-Security-Analysis-Guide.md

 ┌─────────────────────────────────────────────────────────────┐
 │                    CHECKLIST                                 │
 │                                                             │
-│  □ No Mutex<T> in codebase                                  │
+│  □ No Mutex<T> in kernel codebase                           │
-│  □ No RwLock<T> in codebase                                 │
+│  □ No RwLock<T> in kernel codebase                          │
-│  □ No spin locks in codebase                                │
+│  □ No spin locks in kernel codebase                         │
 │  □ No atomic operations used for locking                    │
-│  □ Ready Pool has single owner                              │
+│  □ Ready Pool has single owner (selector)                   │
-│  □ Stalled List has single owner                            │
+│  □ Stalled List has single owner (selector)                 │
 │  □ Selector thread exclusive ownership verified             │
 │  □ Cores do not access shared pools                         │
 │  □ All inter-thread communication via messages             │
 │  □ No polling loops                                         │
 │  □ No busy-wait loops                                       │
 │  □ Thread sanitizer passes                                  │
 │  □ Contention test shows linear scaling                    │
 │  □ No periodic latency spikes                               │
+│  □ Dispatch model: all ready events dispatch when           │ │    no competition                                           │
+│  □ Dispatch model: weighted entropy used only when          │ │    competition exists                                       │
 │                                                             │
 │  ALL CHECKS MUST PASS FOR VERIFICATION SUCCESS             │ │                                                             │